snowdonjames/LatitudeHistoryPlotter/README.md

 Upon completion, an output file should be created in the directory named LatitudeData.png

+Examples of use are at [my personal website](http://snowdonjames.com/rendering-long-term-location-data-from-google-latitude/)

 ## Example csv format:

 For use with http://i.imgur.com/7pZFD7s.jpg (Southern United Kingdom)